 Type: Single use camera | Film format: 35mm | Lens: 31mm f/9 | Viewfinder: Direct vision | User modes: Auto | User level: Beginner

 We’re used to Lomography’s analog cameras being very affordable, cheap even, but here’s one that is actually deliberately disposable.
 Happily, it lets you try out one of the company’s ISO400 black and white films into the bargain.
-Likewise convenient is the fact that Lomo also offers its own lab for processing, so you can send the camera back to have your shots developed rather than having to hunt around for someone to reproduce the results of your creative endeavours.
+Likewise convenient is the fact that Lomo also offers its own lab for processing, so you can send the camera back to have your shots developed rather than having to hunt around for someone to reproduce the results of your creative endeavors.
 While the camera itself may be affordable, if it gets you hooked on film photography that may prove more expensive in the long run.
 Especially when you’re paying for each and every shot you take.

 7. Lomo'instant Automat